LychaginTeam/feslib/README.md

 GasEOSTools: 0.1.0 (Version 0.1.0).
 Zenodo. http://doi.org/...

 ## Acknowledgments
-This development of this library was partially supported by Russian Science Foundation grant number 21-71-20034
+The development of this library was supported by Russian Science Foundation grant number 21-71-20034.